centreon/centreon-documentation/en/monitoring/dsm.md

 * **-t**: This is the time that you want to pass to dsm in order to keep the real trap reception time.
 * **-m**: This is the list of macros and its values that you want to update during the treatment of the alarm.
-Please follow the syntax below: macro1=value1|macro2=value2|macro3=value3 This function is used to update some parameters in live on the nagios or Centreon-Engine core memory without a restart.
+Please follow the syntax below: macro1=value1|macro2=value2|macro3=value3 This function is used to update some parameters in live on Centreon-Engine core memory without a restart.

 Your form should now be like that: